garymendor/unstoppable-tides-wiki/setting/remedial-school/bathroom-report-card.md

   "Grade   ": A

   "02:10 PM": Student asked to urinate.
-  "02:28 PM": Student urinated in panties in bathroom line.
+  "02:28 PM": Student urinated in panties in bathroom line (line position: 2).
   "Grade   ": B

   "03:12 PM": Student asked to urinate.